Tanya Walker (lawyer)

-Tanya Walker is a lawyer in Toronto, Ontario, Canada, practising in the field of commercial litigation.
-She is the proprietor of Walker Law Professional Corporation and was a part-time member of the Ontario Assessment Review Board until September 2015.
+Tanya Walker is a lawyer in Toronto, Ontario, Canada, practising in the field of commercial litigation law.
+She is the founder and proprietor of Walker Law Professional Corporation which has been in operation since 2010.

 Education

-Walker obtained her law degree from Osgoode Hall Law School at York University in 2005 and an Honours Bachelor of Commerce degree with a minor in Economics from McMaster University in 2002.
-She has been a member of the Ontario Bar since 2006.
+Walker obtained her law degree from Osgoode Hall Law School at York University in 2005.
+She also took an Honours Bachelor of Commerce degree with a minor in Economics at McMaster University in 2002.
+Since 2006, she has been a member of the Ontario Bar.

 Community Involvement

 Walker is a member of the following organizations: